-Griffith, a Democrat, was the representative for Indiana's 4th congressional district from 1903 to 1905.
+Griffith was the representative for Indiana’s 4th congressional district as a Democrat.
+He served from 1903 to 1905.

 From Dec 1897 to Mar 1905, Griffith missed 223 of 564 roll call votes, which is 39.5%.
 This is worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.